If you’re wondering do you need a license for an electric bike, the answer depends on where you live and what type of e-bike you ride.

 Federally, e-bikes are defined as low-speed electric bicycles if they meet these conditions:

-The Consumer Product Safety Commission (CPSC) regulates e-bikes as bicycles, meaning no federal license or registration is needed.
+The Consumer Product Safety Commission (CPSC) regulates e-bikes as bicycles if they have operable pedals, meaning no federal license or registration is needed.
 But here’s the catch: federal law only applies to manufacturing and product safety.
 States set the rules for where and how you ride.

 State E-Bike Regulations